DevCycleHQ/js-sdks/examples/nodejs-local/js/README.md

-# DevCycle NodeJS Local Server SDK - Typescript Example App
+# DevCycle Node.js Local Server SDK - Typescript Example App

-Example app for using the DevCycle NodeJS Server SDK with nodeJS and javascript.
+Example app for using the DevCycle Node.js Server SDK with node.js and javascript.

 ### Run